-Class for conservation of charge in the electrolyte employing the Stefan-Maxwell constitutive equations.
-(Composite refers to a composite leading and first-order expression from the asymptotic reduction)
+Base class for conservation of charge in the electrolyte employing the Stefan-Maxwell constitutive equations.

-- param (parameter class) The parameters to use for this submodel - domain (str, optional) The domain in which the model holds - Extends ( pybamm.electrolyte.stefan_maxwell.conductivity.
-BaseHigerOrder)- unpack (variables)
+- param (parameter class) The parameters to use for this submodel - higher_order_terms (str) What kind of higher-order terms to use ('composite' or 'first-order') - domain (str, optional) The domain in which the model holds - Extends ( pybamm.electrolyte_conductivity.
+BaseElectrolyteConductivity)-